illustration of developing human baby at 35 weeks

 What’s new with you?

-As you approach the end of pregnancy, you might notice that you’re leaking out a few drops of urine when you cough or sneeze, Although this experience is very common in pregnancy and postpartum, it means your pelvic floor needs some care and attention.
-Pelvic floor exercises and therapy are a great way to help with those symptoms, ask your OB provider for information or a referral!
+As you approach the end of pregnancy, you might notice that you’re leaking out a few drops of urine when you cough or sneeze.
+Although this experience is very common in pregnancy and postpartum, it means your pelvic floor needs some care and attention: pelvic floor exercises and therapy are a great way to help with those symptoms.
+Ask your OB provider for information or a referral!

 You may be noticing an increase in vaginal discharge too.
 So, if you need some extra protection in your underwear, pantyliners, pads and period underwear can provide you with some extra insurance.
-And soon any Braxton Hicks contractions you’ve been feeling may start to happen more frequently, last longer, and be more uncomfortable.
+Soon, any Braxton Hicks contractions you’ve been feeling may start to happen more frequently, last longer, and be more uncomfortable.
 Again, this is a normal part of your uterus preparing for birth, but since you’re still considered pre-term, be sure to let your provider know if you think you’re in labor.

 Reviewed by the Ovia Health Clinical Team